 The Town of Essex will require developers to undertake stormwater management studies and works pursuant to the legislation, guidelines and municipal standards in effect in order to address these issues.
-Stormwater management plans, acceptable to the Town of Essex, Essex Region Conservation Authority (ERCA) and Ministry of the Environment, Conservation and Parks (MECP), will be required in advance of Site Plan Control (SPC) approval.
+Stormwater management plans, acceptable to the Town of Essex, Essex Region Conservation Authority (ERCA) and Ministry of the Environment and Climate Change (MOECC), will be required in advance of draft plan approval of all subdivisions and other applications involving significant lot creation and/or development.